 Endometriosis can cause women severe pain that makes routine activities difficult.
-The Center for Women’s Health in Englewood and Castle Rock, Colorado, offers experienced and compassionate care for endometriosis and provides personalized treatment options that can help you manage your pain.
+The Center for Women’s Health in Castle Rock, Colorado, offers experienced and compassionate care for endometriosis and provides personalized treatment options that can help you manage your pain.
 Call or schedule an appointment to learn more about treatments for endometriosis at Center for Women’s Health.

 Endometriosis occurs when glandular tissue lining of the uterus implants on adjacent tissues and organs.
 Normal endometrial tissue breaks down and flows from your uterus during your menstrual cycle.
 In endometriosis that flow is backwards, traveling out of the fallopian tubes and into the pelvic cavity.
 It then can implant and grow inside causing inflammation, scarring, and pain.

 Abnormal endometrial tissue that grows outside of your uterus continues to respond to hormone cycling, sometimes causing monthly waxing and waning of pain.

 Endometriosis typically affects the tissues that line your pelvis, fallopian tubes, and ovaries but it can also travel far and wide in the body.
 This disorder causes moderate to severe pain, especially during your menstrual cycle, and may cause problems with fertility if left untreated.

 Although the cause of endometriosis remains unknown, doctors believe that several factors contribute to its formation including:

 Endometriosis may cause nausea, vomiting, diarrhea, and fatigue during your menstrual cycle and pain in your pelvis, lower back, and abdomen that can occur anytime.
 The pain of menstrual cramps ranges from mild to severe.
 However, excessive menstrual pain alone doesn’t mean you have this disease.